andres-erbsen/dename-writeup/dename.md

-inherently a central point of compromise, but the only alternative we know is having the evolution of the directory state determined by entities that score highest by some arbitrary metric, such as the hashing power they control, as in BitCoin and NameCoin.
+inherently a central point of compromise, but the only alternative we know is having the evolution of the directory state determined by entities that score highest by some arbitrary metric, such as the hashing power they control, as in NameCoin.
 To mitigate this weakness, we provide an additional accountability mechanism: everyone can observe how the central servers change the state of the directory, detect deviations from the rules and, in case of invalid changes being